 TransAlta Corporation operates as a non-regulated electricity generation and energy marketing company in Canada, the United States, and Western Australia.
 The companys Generation segment owns and operates hydro, wind, and natural gas- and coal-fired facilities.
 The stock is trading at close to its 52 week lows, at 8.5 times earnings and yields a respectable 3.27% after a recent dividend cut.
 The company is focusing on clean energy and phasing out coal power in Alberta.

+These are some of the solid dividend stocks available from the Canadian market.
 We do not own a position in any of the stocks mentioned above in the Value Stock Guide Portfolio.
 However if a further review finds any of these stocks desirable, they may be added to the portfolio.